Paul Reiffel

-Paul Ronald Reiffel (born 19 April 1966) is an Australian former cricketer who played in 35 Tests and 92 One Day Internationals (ODIs) from 1992 to 1999.
+Paul Ronald Reiffel (born 19 April 1966) is an Australian cricket umpire and former cricketer who played in 35 Tests and 92 One Day Internationals (ODIs) from 1992 to 1999.
 He was part of Australia's victorious 1999 World Cup team.
-After retirement he became a first-class cricket umpire.
+After retirement, he became a first-class cricket umpire.
 He is currently a member of the Elite Panel of ICC Umpires.

 Playing career

 Reiffel's career best bowling figures of 6/71 came at Edgbaston in 1993.
 Throughout his career he took 104 wickets at 26.96 in 35 Tests, taking 5 or more wickets in an innings five times.
 An accurate bowler whose main attacking weapon was seam bowling, Reiffel was a more than handy batsman.
 While limited in his shotmaking ability, he had a solid defence.
-Two notable achievements in his Australian playing career were being members of the winning 1999 Cricket World Cup ODI team and the test side that defeated the West Indies during the 1994/95 Frank Worrell Trophy series.
-Reiffel was a Victorian cricket captain who was notorious for declaring a Victorian innings closed in 2001 with Michael Klinger on 99 not out.
+Two notable achievements in his Australian playing career were being members of the winning 1999 Cricket World Cup ODI team and the test team that defeated the West Indies during the 1994/95 Frank Worrell Trophy series.
+Reiffel was a Victorian cricket captain who once declared a Victorian innings closed in 2001 with Michael Klinger on 99 not out.